Translate

 Quite often very little more will have been accomplished than would have been achieved following the tried and true rules of thumb, but a useful number of times something really exciting and simplifying will have been drawn to your attention.

-If the material, which you are seeking is either in the acidic or the basic fractions, even if it is still a serious mixture, your problems are well on their way to resolution because the means for rugged separations of such mixtures on-scale are plentiful and these ways I explore in other blog articles.
-See for example KiloMentor’s blog on extractive crystallization.
+If the material, that you are seeking is either in the acidic or the basic fractions, even if it is still a serious mixture, your problems are well on their way to resolution because the means for rugged separations of such mixtures at scale are plentiful, and these methods I explore elsewhere.
+See for example Kilomentor’s blog on extractive crystallization.

-If TLC of the methanol, acetonitrile or hexane solutions showed a substantial amount of material remaining at the origin, the presence of high molecular weight or even polymeric materials is likely.
-If the mixture is strongly colored and the product sought is not expected to show color, polymer and tars are likely and the mixture should be cleaned up before looking for the desired species.
-Filtering through a plug of adsorbant, which retains the origin material is usually successful.
+If TLC of the methanol, acetonitrile, or hexane solutions showed a substantial amount of material remaining at the origin, the presence of high molecular weight or even polymeric materials is likely.
+If the mixture is strongly colored and the product sought is not expected to show color, polymer and tars are likely and the mixture should at the outset be cleaned up before looking for the desired species.
+Filtering through a plug of adsorbent, which retains the origin material is usually successful.
 Charcoaling a portion in an alcohol solvent often works.
-Sometimes steam distillation, regular distillation, or co-distillation with a high boiling hydrocarbon can be useful.
-In co-distillation with kerosene be mindful that you will need to get the mixture back from the high boiling solvent!
+Sometimes steam distillation, regular distillation, or codistillation with a high boiling hydrocarbon can be useful.
+In codistillation, with kerosene be mindful that you will need to get the mixture back from the high boiling solvent!

-Because cyclohexane combined with nitromethane or nitroethane or any mixture of the two, also forms two immiscible phases; the methods illustrated above can be applied in this system.
-The same goes for combinations of nitromethane /nitroethane with cyclohexane and apparently cyclohexane and mixtures of dimethylformamide/dimethylacetamide.
-With these combinations, the temperature needs to be kept close to ambient to preserve the two-phase behavior.
+Because cyclohexane combined with nitromethane or nitroethane, or any mixture of the two, also forms two immiscible phases; the same methods illustrated above can be applied in this system.
+The same goes apparently with cyclohexane and mixtures of dimethylformamide/dimethylacetamide.
+With these combinations, the temperature needs to be kept not too far above ambient to preserve the two-phase behavior.

 30% Acetic acid- 70% Water and Methylene Chloride: Two Liquid Phases for Partition Extractive Work-ups